simplex-chat/simplex-chat/README.md

 ## Disclaimer

-This is WIP implementation of SimpleX Chat that implements a new network topology for asynchronous communication combining the advantages and avoiding the disadvantages of federated and P2P networks.
+SimpleX Chat implements a new network topology for asynchronous communication combining the advantages and avoiding the disadvantages of federated and P2P networks.

-[SimpleXMQ security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) has undergone a major overhaul for v1.0.0, but the implementation has not been audited yet.
+[SimpleXMQ security model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md) had many improvements in v1.0.0; the implementation has not been audited yet.

-As for chat application, you may encounter occasional bugs.
-If you expect software to be reliable all the time, then this is probably not ready for you yet.
-We use it ourselves for terminal chat and it works most of the time - we would really appreciate if you try SimpleX Chat and give us your feedback!
+We use SimpleX Chat all the time, but you may find some bugs.
+We would really appreciate if you use it and let us know anything that needs to be fixed or improved.

 ## Network topology